Krivchik0v/Chess_project/README.md

 Not done yet, i will upgrade it and ill try to optimize it, keep in mind that my c++ experience is 2-3 months (at the time when i wrote it).

-(I still need to make long move for pawn and en passant and also king castling)
+(I still need to make long move for pawn and en passant)

 ## How to play?
 i tried to recreate the original move notation, so for example